Three Falls and Peak View

 spot to turn around and begin your ride back out.

 Last creek plunge.
 This one will probably knock you

 off your pedals.
 We're about 100 yards from the trail's temporary end.

-The remaining trail between Fort Canyon and Schoolhouse
+The Nephs Lake trail between Fort Canyon and Schoolhouse

-descend another 400 vertical feet to connect to the Schoolhouse Springs
+trail descends another 600 vertical feet over 2 miles to connect to the bottom of the

 gravel road at the top of the Alpine Cove subdivision.
-The trail is almost
+Trail information will be

 If the above video does not appear on your